PycraftDeveloper-temp-account/Pycraft/docs/pages/Guide/Getting_Started.rst

 Notices
 ====================
 * This documentation will be updated after a release of Pycraft, but only the necessary parts will be changed, if something is out of date or there is a mistake, then please contact Tom at thomasjebbo@gmail.com or post the issue in the issues tab so we are made aware!
-* All indentation will be represented by ``¬`` in the line by line breakdowns.
+* All indentation will be represented by ``¬`` in the by breakdowns.
-* From here onwards will be the documentation for every line in Pycraft, this will be updated regularly.
-We begin by introducing an overview of what each module and class and subroutine does, then go into a line-by-line analysis, this will be long and if your looking for something specific then we recommend that you use <control+f> to speed up the process!
+* From here onwards will be the documentation for every in Pycraft, this will be updated regularly.
+We begin by introducing an overview of what each module and class and subroutine does, then go into a by-analysis, this will be long and if your looking for something specific then we recommend that you use <control+f> to speed up the process!
 * Any other notices will be places here!

 Code found in every module